Lopez4163/First_PYGAME/README.md

-# Heading WELCOME TO MY FIRST PYGAME
+WELCOME TO MY FIRST PYGAME
 ### This is a game created by me but utilizing Tech_With_Tim Youtube Tutorial and Assets.
 ----------------------------------------------------------------------------------------
 ## HOW TO PLAY